The new plastic packaging tax and what it means for the UK

 author avatar

-Humperdinck Jackman
+Humperdinck Jackman Chief Executive Officer

-Leads the daily operations at ESG PRO, he specialises in matters of corporate governance.
+Humperdinck lectures on ESG, Risk, Supply Chain, and Net Zero and both Kingston University and UCL (University College, London).
+He leads the daily operations at ESG Pro and specialises in matters of corporate governance.
 Humperdinck hails from Bermuda, has twice sailed the Atlantic solo, and recently devoted a few years to fighting poachers in Kenya.
-Writing about business matters, he’s a published author, and his articles have been published in The Times, The Telegraph and various business journals.
+Writing about business matters, he’s a published author, and his articles have been published in The Times, The Telegraph and various business journals internationally.

 Close